 And it doesn’t get better, the trilogy.
 At least A Dungeon Blarg can live safe in its infamy, knowing Jason Statham was there, doing his Statham thing.

-From Letterboxd: A man named Farmer sets out to rescue his kidnapped wife and avenge the death of his son -- two acts committed by the Krugs, a race of animal-warriors who are controlled by the evil Gallian.
+Letterboxd summary: A man named Farmer sets out to rescue his kidnapped wife and avenge the death of his son -- two acts committed by the Krugs, a race of animal-warriors who are controlled by the evil Gallian.

 Ratings from around the web